chrisnoonan98675/site/README.md

 * If a folder does not contain an `index.markdown` or `index.html` file, trying to access it will return a 404 error.
 It's a good idea to always put an index file in each folder or to use `.htaccess` or another method to redirect users to a useful page.
 * If you combine conditions in a loop, the order of the conditions matters.
 * In gradle, when deploying the content, we use `jekyll build --config "_config.yml,_jekyll.xebialabs.config.yml"` in order to override base URL, which is taken from the second configuration file.
-* The `/knowledge-base/full_article_list.html` file lists all knowledge base articles (that is, posts) in descending order of the dates in their file names.
-No other files link to this file; it is provided for reference purposes.

 ### Troubleshooting

-If you add a knowledge base article to the `_posts` folder but it doesn't appear on the website:
+If you add a post to the `_posts` folder but it doesn't appear on the website:

-* Check the `_site` folder to see if the article was converted to HTML.
+* Check the `_site` folder to see if it was converted to HTML.
 * Ensure that the file name starts with a date in `YYYY-MM-DD` format.
 * Ensure that words in the file name are separated with hyphens, *not* underscores.
 * Ensure that the YAML front matter is correct.